General Election 2025 Resources

 3) If there are ballot measures in your state, how would you cast your vote on each question?

-4) Read the proposed term limit amendment for members of the state assembly in Missouri.
+4) Read the proposed constitutional amendment to the Texas constitution that says “persons who are not citizens of the United States” cannot vote in Texas.
 Ask a parent: how would you vote on a similar amendment if one was proposed for your state?
 Please explain your answer.

-5) Read a proposal to impose term limits on certain judges in Arizona.
+5) On April 1, 2025 voters in Wisconsin approved a constitutional amendment, Question 1, to add a photo identification requirement to the state constitution.
 How would you vote on a similar amendment if one was proposed for your state?
 Please explain your answer.

-SENATORS – Democrats currently hold the majority in the Senate with 51 seats.
-There are 47 Democrats, and 4 independent senators (Independent Senators Angus King of Maine, Bernie Sanders of Vermont, and Joe Manchin of West Virginia caucus with the Democratic Party; Independent Sen. Kyrsten Sinema of Arizona does not caucus with the Democrats, but is “formally aligned with the Democrats for committee purposes.”)
+SENATORS – Republicans currently hold the majority in the Senate with 53 seats.
+There are 45 Democrats, andindependent senators (Independent Senator Angus King of Maine and Democratic Socialist Bernie Sanders of Vermont both caucus with the Democratic Party)

 1. The 2014 elections marked 100 years of direct elections of U.S. Senators.
 Do you know which amendment established this policy? (see senate.gov for the answer)